DanielPetta/whisper-dictation/README.md

 brew uninstall whisper-cpp sox
 ```

-Then delete the two Shortcuts from the Shortcuts app.
+Then delete the shortcuts from the Shortcuts app.